ryru/dependency-graph-analyser/README.md

 Filter Options:

   Filter control what to analyse.
 If several filters are set, dependencies must fulfil all of them.
 Without any set filter the whole Gradle project will be processed.

+  Use an '*' asterisk to specify multiple modules without writing each of them.

+  E.g.:
+   • "importer-*" resolves to all modules starting with 'importer-'.
+   • "*-exporter" resolves to all modules ending with '-exporter'.
+   • "file-*-exporter" resolves to all modules starting with 'file-' and ending with '-exporter'.

   -m=<module,...>         Module names either in origin or destination.
 Specify multiple comma-separated module names.
   -o=<module,...>         Module names in origin.
 Specify multiple comma-separated module names.